Record Keeping

 Issues to bear in mind

 Our governing legislation places restrictions on the disclosure of information obtained by us during an investigation.
-This includes any records supplied to us by a body within his jurisdiction.
+This includes any records supplied to us by a body within our jurisdiction.

 A report issued by us will usually contain all relevant details of any flawed or inadequate record-keeping.